 Also known as ethical hacking, it involves legally breaking into computers to test an organization’s defenses.
-Companies make it a part of their overall security process and posture because regardless of the outcome, if a paid “hacker” can get into a system, it’s relatively reassuring because penetration testing teams can either know their systems are strong or they’ve identified a vulnerability before a malicious hacker did and can now take steps to resolve it.
+Companies make it a part of their overall security process to know if their systems are strong or not.
+It’s kind of like preventative maintenance.
+If a hired penetration tester can get into their system, it’s relatively reassuring because penetration testing teams can take steps to resolve weaknesses in their computer systems before a malicious hacker does.

+Now that we understand why penetration testers exist and how critical they are to companies security posture, let’s review how they work.
 The ethical hacking process usually involves working with the client to establish goals and define what systems can be tested, when and how often without service interruptions.
-In addition, pen testers will need to gather a lot of information about your organization including IP addresses, applications, number of users who access the systems, and patch levels.
+In addition, penetration testers will need to gather a lot of information about your organization including IP addresses, applications, number of users who access the systems, and patch levels.
 These things are considered “targets” and are typically vulnerable areas.

-Penetration Testing Challenges
+Penetration Testing Career and Company Challenges

-- Not all CPTs are created equal, while some third parties only perform vulnerability analysis as opposed to thorough pen tests.
+- High costs prohibit hiring dedicated and skilled CPTs.
+Not all CPTs are created equal, while some third parties only perform vulnerability analysis as opposed to thorough pen tests.

 - Most tests are conducted via downloaded tools or as one-off engagements focused on known threats and vulnerabilities.